MarkusBordihn/BOs-Material-Elements/decorative/README.md

 ![Framed Hoppers][framed_hoppers]

+Note: Framed Hoppers were moved with version 8.x and higher to a separate mod called [Framed Hopper](https://www.curseforge.com/minecraft/mc-mods/framed-hopper).

 ## Recipe Overview 👁️

 This mods adds a lot of additional crafting recipes to allow the crafting of the added elements or to simplify crafting of existing items like wood cutting.